 Any advice to people who've just been diagnosed?

 Use all the things.
 Anything that’s been suggested in terms of free services or trying things out, try everything.
 See if it fits for you.
 Don’t just listen to people.
 I think you have to make your own decisions.
 And cry at will.

 I don’t care about a lot of stuff anymore.
 Not as important.
 Like, eh.
 I eat what I want.
 I drink what I want.
 I’m not worried about those things yet.

 Be your own advocate

 You have to.
 If I hadn’t pushed on along the line it would be bigger and worse.
-I had already been diagnosed and I think I’d already started chemo when I got a call back from the secretary of my [original] GYN’s office seeing if I wanted to come in for a mammogram.
+I had already been diagnosed and I’d already started chemo when I got a call back from the secretary of my [original] gynecologist’s office seeing if I wanted to come in for a mammogram.
 I’m like have you not seen any of records that were sent to you?
 I said because of you guys, I had this, this, and this happen to me.
-And, I said, I have breast cancer.
-And I think you guys should know that you did not help me in any way, in fact you were a block to my healthcare.
+And I have breast cancer.
+I think you guys should know that you did not help me in any way, in fact you were a block to my healthcare.

 Another example is there was this shot.
 It was something different.
 It’s a shot that they were going to add to my regimen that would make you horribly poop.
 It was explosive diarrhea was the thought of it.
 So I did all this research at the end and I said why do I have to do this?
 These are all the side effects, how is that going to help me if it’s a 1% chance [of helping]?